British co-operative movement: Agricultural

 Agricultural marketing and supply co-operatives are owned by farmers.

-Mole Valley Farmers is a larger example of a supply co-operative founded by farmers.
+Openfield Group, Britain's only national grain marketing and arable inputs co-operative, has over 4,000 farmer owners.
+Mole Valley Farmers is another example of a supply co-operative founded by farmers.

-The late twentieth century saw the demutualisation of several large co-operatives, including the large regional West Midland Farmers, which was founded in 1916 as the Atworth and District Agricultural Society.

-West Midland Farmers renamed itself to Countrywide Farmers in 1999, becoming a joint stock company owned by 11,000 farmers.
+The late 20th century saw the demutualisation of several large co-operatives, including the large regional West Midland Farmers, which was founded in 1916 as the Atworth and District Agricultural Society.
+West Midland Farmers renamed itself to Countrywide Farmers in 1999, becoming a joint stock company owned by 11,000 farmers until it went out of business in 2018.

-The 1994 break-up of the Milk Marketing Board eventually formed several large dairy marketing co-operatives, including Milk Marque (since demutualised and renamed Community Foods Group), Dairy Farmers of Britain.
-Milk Link and First Milk.
+The 1994 break-up of the Milk Marketing Board eventually formed several large dairy marketing co-operatives, including Milk Marque (since demutualised and renamed Community Foods Group), Dairy Farmers of Britain (ceased trading in 2009), Milk Link (merged into Arla Foods in 2012) and First Milk.

-Openfield Agriculture is the largest UK co-operative grain trading business, owned by approximately 2000 farmer members with a turnover of over £800m per year.

 Community co-operatives

+Community co-operatives are multi-functional businesses "which trade primarily for the benefit of their community and are accountable to that community.
+They are controlled by the communities themselves, with open and voluntary membership."
+They have been established particularly in rural areas.
+Since 1979 around two dozen community co-operatives have been established in the Scottish Highlands and Islands and have carried out retailing, manufacturing and service industries, improving both incomes and the quality of life, often with public support provided through the Highlands and Islands Development Board (HIDB).